-If you live in St Louis and need to rent a roll-off container for any reason such as a remodelling or renovation project, we’ve created this simple guide to give you a hand.
-While this isn’t overly complicated, understanding what information you need to provide and what questions you should ask will certainly make the process more efficient and ultimately cost you less time and money.
+If you live in St Louis and need to rent a roll-off container, we’ve created this simple guide to give you a hand.
+Renting a roll off canister isn’t overly complicated, but understanding what information you’ll need to provide and what questions you should ask will help save you time and money.
+There are two things every dumpster company will need to know before providing an accurate price quote:

 There are three simple steps that you will want to follow.
 The first is gathering the information you will need to provide each company when requesting a price quote.